 Prerequisites

-Please install the necessary libraries.
+Please install the necessary libraries:

 pip install openai python-dotenvSource Code